-This graph will help you figure out just how far specifc wall angles come off from your back wall.
+This wall angle calculator will help you figure out just how far specific wall angles come off from your back wall.

-Design your wall to have flat (90 degrees) to slightly overhanging (105 degrees).
+When making climbing wall plans, design your wall to have flat (90 degrees) to slightly overhanging (105 degrees) angles.
 Features like roofs and arêtes are okay but beware of getting bored on them.
 If you have “one-time” clients, features can be cool.

 The Intermediate level climber needs to be on their arms so 105 degrees overhanging to 120 degrees overhanging are the recommended angles.
 No features.
 Use Volumes and big holds if you really want to add interest.
 These angles have the best of all worlds.
 These angles offer terrain that you can train footwork, which is a critical skill to work on, and steep enough to get a reasonable portion of your body weight on your arms.